aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 - **Product Variants:** For minor differeces between the same products (e.g color, size, etc), you can add "variants" for any product.
 - **Inventory Control:** Set stock levels, including "out-of-stock" and "unlimited" options.
 Stock is automatically updated when sets are sold.
 - **Rich Content:** Use a simple HTML editor for detailed descriptions and upload both images and videos for products.
-- **Export/Import database backup folder:** A function for backing up or restoring the entire site database.

 #### **Sales & Orders**